AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     python setup.py install

+| Sometimes if the version number in setup.py script did not change, the install may not update. in this case remove build and distribute directories before running the setup.py script.

 Activating environment
 ===================
 | When running in development environment the libraries are not loaded into conda location.
 Therefore the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH must include path to arrayfire libraries.